An online European Short Film Festival by EUNIC London

 All films are suitable for 16+ audience.

-The festival also includes a series of live events with the film directors:
+The festival also includes three live events with the directors:

 29 October, 7 pm GMT: Panel discussion on documentary and experimental video art films with the directors Marios Lizides, Nayra Sanz Fuentes, Nora Särak and Dominik Krutský.
 Register to attend HERE.